b00f/b00f.github.io/_posts/2022-07-19-fyodor_dostoevsky_brothers_karamazov.md

 layout: post
 title: "We are not with you"
 date: 2022-07-19 00:00:00 +0000
-categories:
+categories: literature
 ---

-If not the best, one of the best passages in literature is “The Grand Inquisitor” story in Fyodor Dostoevsky of The Brothers Karamazov novel.
+One of the best passages in literature is “The Grand Inquisitor” story in Fyodor Dostoevsky of The Brothers Karamazov novel.

 I like the part that the Grand Inquisitor says to Jesus: